seandjones92/.emacs.d/README.md

 Enable column numbers.

     (column-number-mode 1)

+Enable battery mode.
+This is good for when you set emacs to full screen so your laptop doesn't die.

+    (display-battery-mode 1)

 For me this allows for better handling of parenthesis and quotes.
 As you type `(` a matching `)` is also created.
 The same goes for